DFE-Digital/bat-design-history/app/posts/find-teacher-training/2018-07-25-mvp-iteration-jul-25.md

         Participant 2 questioned the modern languages group, “[it’s not clear if modern languages is primary or secondary or both](https://lookback.io/watch/QCBC3KYjNxtEuQH5R?t=15m21s)”

-        As expected, some of the subject names weren’t clear.
+        As expected, some of the subject names were not clear.
 For example: “[I’m not sure what Social science means](https://lookback.io/watch/QCBC3KYjNxtEuQH5R?t=16m22s)”
     - text: Find by subject expanded
     - text: Teacher training courses
     - text: Minimum course page